 No matter what time of day, you’re not alone.
 There are resources in place to help you in a crisis.

 If you don’t have a ride to an appointment, we’ll help you get one.
 Rides to and from medical services we cover, like doctor visits, dental care and behavioral health care are free.
 We also cover some non-medical rides, like rides to job interviews or food banks.
 You can call Access2Care at 1-866-252-5634 to schedule your ride.
-Be sure to schedule it at least three business days in advance.
+Be sure to schedule it at least three business days before you need it.

 Interpreter services at no cost during any service or complaint process, including American Sign Language and real-time oral interpretation